-The U.S. Postal Service® currently has two 55-cent fundraising or “semipostal” stamps available for purchase at Post Offices™, online at The Postal Store®, and by toll-free phone order at 1-800 STAMP-24: the Breast Cancer Research stamp and Save Vanishing Species stamp.
+The U.S. Postal Service had two 65-cent fundraising or “semipostal” stamps in November.
+The congressionally mandated Breast Cancer Research stamps and the U.S. Postal Service’s discretionary Alzheimer’s stamp.
+The stamps were available for purchase at Post Offices, online at The Postal Store, and by toll-free phone order at 1-800 STAMP-24.

 Breast Cancer Research Stamp